balkan-power/addovenchia_geimu/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, see
 <https://www.gnu.org/licenses/>.

+Instructions:
+Run this game in Java, with your IDE of choice.
+You must have Java installed for this to work, preferrably the latest version.